Fame (1982 TV series): Recurring characters

+Guest stars

+Notable guest stars include Paul Bartel, Frances Bay, Milton Berle, Carol Burnett, Art Carney, John Carradine, Nancy Cartwright, Marge Champion, Don Cheadle, Brian Patrick Clarke, Keith Coogan, Elizabeth Daily, Fran Drescher, Dominique Dunne, Greg Evigan, Fionnula Flanagan, Randee Heller, Arte Johnson, Russell Johnson, Tuesday Knight, Kevin McCarthy, Donna McKechnie, Dermot Mulroney, Bebe Neuwirth, Anthony Newley, David Paymer, Sydney Penny, Richard Simmons, Brenda Vaccaro, Gwen Verdon, Nancy Walker, Ray Walston, Malcolm-Jamal Warner, and Betty White.

 Production

-The show was produced by MGM Television and aired Thursday nights at 8:00–9:00 on NBC beginning on January 7, 1982.
+Fame was produced by MGM Television and aired Thursday nights at 8:00–9:00 on NBC beginning on January 7, 1982.
 NBC promoted its Thursday line-up (Fame, Cheers, Taxi [later Night Court], and Hill Street Blues) as "The Best Night of Television on Television!"
 Despite glowing reviews from critics, ratings were less than impressive, and NBC cancelled Fame after only two seasons.
 However, by special arrangement with LBS Communications, MGM revived the series for first-run syndication in the fall of 1983, where it continued for four more seasons, with the last first-run episode airing in the US on May 18, 1987.
+Production on the series ultimately allowed MGM to retain the intellectual property on the Fame franchise for future use despite rights to the original film going to Turner Entertainment and now being held by Warner Bros., as Turner would sell the studio to United Artists shortly after acquiring it in 1986.

 Four cast members from the original movie appeared in the television series.
 Lee Curreri portrayed the character Bruno Martelli, an introverted musical genius.
 Gene Anthony Ray portrayed Leroy Johnson, a tough hood from the projects with a natural talent for dance, who muscles his way into an audition and wins.
 In the film, Leroy is also semiliterate, but this was dropped in favor of him having "fourth-grade reading level" in the television series.
 Albert Hague played teacher Benjamin Shorofsky, a German music teacher who constantly battled with Bruno Martelli over musical styles.
 The final cast member from the film was Debbie Allen, who portrayed Lydia Grant.
 Allen only appeared briefly in the movie, but her character was expanded in the series.
 She also became the show's original choreographer, in addition to directing several episodes and co-producing one season.

 Several characters were carried over from the movie, played by different actors.
 Irene Cara portrayed Coco Hernandez in the film, but the part on TV was played by Erica Gimpel.
 Actor Paul McCrane played gay student Montgomery McNeil in the film, but P.R.
 Paul portrayed Montgomery for TV and the character was no longer gay.
 English teacher Elizabeth Sherwood was played in the film by actress Anne Meara, but in the series was played by actress Carol Mayo Jenkins.
 The character Doris had her name changed from Doris Finsecker (portrayed by Maureen Teefy) to Doris Schwartz (Valerie Landsburg).
-The character of Ralph Garci (Tommy Aguilar inheriting the role played in the film by Barry Miller) appeared only in the pilot.
+The character of Ralph Garci (Tommy Aguilar inheriting the role played by Barry Miller in the film) appeared only in the pilot.